✔ Solid wall insulation can save you up to £375 per year

-You’ll typically have to pay £100/m², so it’s possible to measure your home and come up with an approximate amount.
+You’ll typically have to pay £100/m² for solid wall insulation, so it’s possible to measure your home and come up with an approximate amount.

-Here’s a rough estimate for different types of home, and the price you could pay if you use the Green Homes Grant – though we would definitely still recommend asking a professional for a quote.
+Here’s a rough estimate for different types of home, though we would definitely still recommend asking at least three professionals for quotes.

 Solid wall insulation savings